 How HR predictive analytics apply in practice

 Now, how do predictive analytics apply to HR?
 As I wrote in a previous blog, HR possesses a massive amount of people data.
-By applying predictive analytics to this data, HR is able to become a strategic partner that relies on proven and data-driven predictive models, instead of relying on gut feeling and soft science.
+By applying predictive analysis to this data, HR is able to become a strategic partner that relies on proven and data-driven predictive models, instead of relying on gut feeling and soft science.
 HR predictive analytics enable HR to forecast the impact of people policies on the well-being, happiness and bottom line performance of employees.
 An example is the role it can play in preventing expensive employee turnover.

 However, only few organizations are capable of producing predictive models for HR.
 According to Deloitte’s Global Human Capital Trends (2016) report, only 8% of the organizations worldwide had this capability in 2015.
 This number doubled compared to the year before.